The Crystal Spheres: Plot summary

 Humanity's first attempt at interstellar space travel ends in disaster as the ship is destroyed near the edge of the Solar System by a transparent barrier.
 They come to realize that Sol and every other Earth-like solar system are surrounded by "crystal spheres", while uninhabitable systems are not.
 Every attempt to break spheres around other systems from the outside fails.
 Radio waves and other attempts at communication from the outside are blocked as well.
-Humanity is thus prevented from expanding and colonizing the universe, as well as communicating with any intelligent life that's inside such a sphere.
+Humanity is thus prevented from expanding and colonizing the universe, as well as communicating with any intelligent life that is inside such a sphere.

 The main character takes part in an expedition to a newly discovered habitable solar system with a shattered sphere.
 They discover the remnants of an alien civilization, the Nataral.
 From studying the Nataral's artifacts and writings, they learn that the only way to break the crystal spheres is from the inside.
 It appears as if the spheres have been put in place by someone/something to prevent any single civilization from dominating the universe.
 It is also discovered that the Nataral chose to go into a kind of suspended animation around a black hole, joining two even earlier species, to wait for the other civilizations of the universe to develop interstellar flight capabilities.